 There are no major recommendations for corrective actions at this stage.
-However, we would like to mention that the project progress leading to the attainment of Project Development Objective (PDO) indicators as outlined in the PAD is lagging much behind compared to the target fixed upto year 2017 (Table 2.1).
-It is therefore of prime importance that full and concerted efforts are to be made by all concerned to make up the slippage and achieve progress from baseline 60% to 70% for P-1 and 121,500 nos. to 557,500 nos. for P-2 respectively of PAD indicators ending year 2018.
+However, we would like to mention that the project progress leading to the attainment of Project Development Objective (PDO) indicators as outlined in the PAD is lagging much behind compared to the target fixed upto the 1st quarter of the year 2018 (Table 2.1).
+It is therefore of prime importance that full and concerted efforts are to be made by all concerned to make up the slippage and achieve targeted progress from baseline 60% to 70% for P-1 and baseline 0.00 to 557,500 nos. for P-2 respectively of PAD indicators ending year 2018.